open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 On [.NET (Core)](https://dotnet.microsoft.com/download/dotnet),
-if you don't need [bytecode instrumentations](config.md#instrumentations), you can unset or remove the following environment variables:
+if you don't need [bytecode instrumentations](config.md#instrumentations), you can unset or remove the following environment variables to not set the [.NET CLR Profiler](config.md#net-clr-profiler):

 ```env
 COR_ENABLE_PROFILING